 The entree we shared was the Braised Short Rib platter sporting tagliatelle pasta (apparently house-made), mushrooms, garlic cream and asiago cheese.
 This is one of the stars of the show at G Rehoboth.
 It was a savory amalgam of beef stroganoff, standing rib (without the rib) and beefy pasta.
 Through no fault of our own, we were very short-rib-centric on this visit, but our curiosity was piqued by the Double Bone Pork Chop brined in juniper & ginger with mashers, black eyes and collards.
 G seems to be making a respectful nod to their Indian neighbor to the east with a Chicken Tikka Masala entree and a halibut dish redolent of masala spice.
 It will be fun to check these out on another visit.
 In the meantime, check out the photos in the gallery.
 More will be added very soon.

 G Rehoboth is at 234 Rehoboth Avenue (3rd block from the ocean) directly across The Avenue from Lupo Italian Kitchen and Catchers.
-At the moment they open at 4, but I suspect lunch will be added when the 2018 season is in full swing.
-Check their hours at (302) 278-7677.
+The open at 4 for dinner.
+Double-check off-season hours at (302) 278-7677.
 Follow G Rehoboth on Facebook!